Enough-Software/enough_mail/README.md

 * Compare [issues](https://github.com/Enough-Software/enough_mail/issues)

 ### Develop and Contribute
-* To start check out the package and then run `pub run test` to run all tests.
+* To start check out the package and then run `dart run test` to run all tests.
 * Public facing library classes are in *lib*, *lib/imap* and *lib/smtp*.
 * Private classes are in *lib/src*.
 * Test cases are in *test*.